Clockmaker: Other uses

 Clockmaker is also the name of several movies.

-Deists often call God the "Clockmaker".
+Anglican clergymen like William Paley, John Ray, Thomas Burnet and William Derham all referred to God as or likened God to a clockmaker.
 The Temple of the Great Clockmaker, in the novel The Case Of The Dead Certainty by Kel Richards, is a temple which represents deism.

 The Clock Maker Theory and the watchmaker analogy describe by way of analogy religious, philosophical, and theological opinions about the existence of god(s) that have been expressed over the years.

 During the 1800s and 1900s, clocks or watches were carried around as a form of flaunting social status.
 They were also a way of instilling a sense of time regulation for work in the budding industrial market.

 In 2004, Jim Krueger wrote a comic book entitled The Clock Maker, published by German publisher Image Publishing, that focuses on the life of a clockmaker.

 Artist Tony Troy creates the Illustration titled "The Clockmaker" in 2003 for his Broadway musical "The Fluteplayer's Song".